consulfedor/VoiceGrab/README.md

 ## 🎯 What is VoiceGrab?

-VoiceGrab is a **lightweight Windows utility** that converts your voice to text using Groq's Whisper API.
+VoiceGrab is a **lightweight Windows utility** that converts your voice to text using cloud APIs.
 Press a hotkey, speak, and text is automatically typed into any active window — ChatGPT, VS Code, Word, Slack, anywhere!

 ### Why VoiceGrab?